AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 * References another fragment, dependent on a specific Content Fragment Model.

-* Allows you to retrieve structured data.
+* Allows you to create, and then retrieve, structured data.

   * When defined as a **multifeed**, multiple sub-fragments can be referenced (retrieved) by the prime fragment.